Get The Top News In Search

 Content Labels with Ratings Based on Ages

-A patent from Google tells us about how it might use information about content to manage access to content.
+A patent from Google tells us about how it might use content information to manage access to content.
 As that patent tells us:

 In one implementation, a method for selectively modifying scores of content search results based on a content label, such as a youth-oriented content label, is disclosed.
-The method includes identifying, by a processing device, a plurality of search results corresponding to a search query generated at a client device, each search result of the plurality of search results being associated with a content label and with one of a plurality of scores.
+The method includes identifying, by a processing device, a plurality of search results corresponding to a search query generated at a client device.
+Each search results from the plurality of search results being associated with a content label and one of a plurality of scores.

 So, imagine that each search result that Google might show a searcher has an associated content label that provides a score indicating youth-oriented appropriateness of content for viewing, like a movie rating at a movie theater.
-Search Results may be geared towards searchers of different ages, with some content ranked with youth-oriented scores.
-The patent shows some results on a query for the term “blue” which may provide selections that have both youth-oriented content and adult content.
+In addition, search Results may be geared towards searchers of different ages, with some content ranked with youth-oriented scores.
+For example, the patent shows some results on a query for the term “blue,” which may provide selections with both youth-oriented content and adult content.